Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 **Traffic and equity analysis**
 This analysis allows for network criticality analysis taking into account three distributive equity principles: utilitarian, egalitarian and prioritarian principles.
-For more background knowledge on these principles and the application on transport network criticality analysis, please read: https://www.sciencedirect.com/science/article/pii/S0965856420308077> The purpose of the equity analysis is providing insight into how different distributive principles can result in different prioritizations of the network.
-While we usually prioritize network interventions based on the number of people that use the road, equity principles allow us to also take into account the function of the network for for example underpriviliged communities.
+For more background knowledge on these principles and the application on transport network criticality analysis, please read: https://www.sciencedirect.com/science/article/pii/S0965856420308077> The purpose of the equity analysis is providing insight into how different distributive principles can result in different prioritization of the network.
+While we usually prioritize network interventions based on the number of people that use the road, equity principles allow us to also take into account the function of the network for for example underprivileged communities.
 Depending on the equity principle applied, your network prioritization might change, which can change decision-making.
 This analysis is set up generically so that the user can determine the equity weights themselves.
 This can for example be GINI-coefficients or social vulnerability scores.
 The user-defined equity weights will feed into the prioritarian principle.
 The equity analysis example notebook will guide you through the use of this analysis.

 **network.ini**